BRANDEFENSE BRANDEFENSE

 The attack lasted 7 hours and 19 minutes.
 Europol estimates it affected nearly 200,000 computers in 150 countries, primarily affecting Russia, India, Ukraine, and Taiwan.
 This was one of the first attacks to spread via a cryptoworm.

-The US Department of Justice and British authorities later attributed the WannaCry attack on the North Korean hackers, the Lazarus group.
+The US Department of Justice and British authorities later attributed the WannaCry attack to the North Korean hackers the Lazarus group.

 2020 – Pharmaceutical Company Attacks